raghavbali/raghavbali.github.io/index.md

 # Bio

-Raghav Bali is a Data Scientist at Delivery Hero, one of the world’s leading food delivery platforms, based in Berlin, Germany.
-With over a decade of experience, he focuses on researching and building enterprise-grade solutions using Machine Learning, Deep Learning, and Natural Language Processing for real-world challenges.
+Raghav Bali is a Principal Data Scientist at Delivery Hero, one of the world’s leading food delivery platforms, based in Berlin, Germany.
+With over 15 years of experience, he focuses on researching and building enterprise-grade solutions using Machine Learning, Deep Learning, and Natural Language Processing for real-world challenges.
 Raghav has published several peer-reviewed papers, authored more than seven books, and co-invented multiple patents in the fields of machine learning, deep learning, and NLP.

 Before joining Delivery Hero, he worked at United Health Group (Optum) where he researched and developed a number of cutting edge solutions for the US healthcare sector.
 At Intel, he helped drive data-first IT initiatives using NLP, deep learning, and traditional statistical techniques.
 Earlier, at American Express, he tackled customer retention and digital engagement problems in the finance domain.